CLSI Documents with the Participation of HCSL

 C. Diagnostic Accuracy

-1. Kroll MH, Bipasa B, Budd JR, Durham P, Gorman RT, Gwise TE, Abdel-Baset H, Hatjimihail AT, Hilden J, Kyunghee S. Assessment of the Diagnostic Accuracy of Laboratory Tests Using Receiver Operating Characteristic Curves; Approved Guideline - Second Edition.
-CLSI document EP24-A2 (ISBN 1-56238-777-4 [Print]; ISBN 1-56238-778-2 [Electronic]).
-Clinical and Laboratory Standards Institute, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087 USA, 2011:1-60.
+1. Kroll MH, Bipasa B, Budd JR, Durham P, Gorman RT, Gwise TE, Abdel-Baset H, Hatjimihail AT, Hilden J, Kyunghee S. Assessment of the Diagnostic Accuracy of Laboratory Tests Using Receiver Operating Characteristic Curves; Approved Guideline, 2nd ed.
+CLSI document EP24-A2.
+Clinical and Laboratory Standards Institute; 2011:1-60.

 Abstract

-Clinical and Laboratory Standards Institute document EP24-A2 - Assessment of the Diagnostic Accuracy of Laboratory Tests Using Receiver Operating Characteristic Curves; Approved Guideline - Second Edition provides guidance for laboratorians and manufacturers who assess clinical test accuracy.
+Clinical and Laboratory Standards Institute document EP24-A2 - Assessment of the Diagnostic Accuracy of Laboratory Tests Using Receiver Operating Characteristic Curves; Approved Guideline, 2nd ed., provides guidance for laboratorians and manufacturers who assess clinical test accuracy.
 It is not a recipe; rather, it is a set of concepts to be used to design an assessment of test performance or to interpret data generated by others.
 In addition to the use of ROC curves and comparison of two curves, the document emphasizes the importance of defining the question, selecting a sample group, and determining the "true" clinical state.
 The statistical data generated can be useful whether one is considering replacing an existing test, creating or adding a new test, or eliminating a current test.

 D. Measurement Uncertainty

 1. Kallner A, Boyd JC, Duewer DL, Giroud C, Hatjimihail AT, Klee GG, et al. Expression of Measurement Uncertainty in Laboratory Medicine; Approved Guideline.
-CLSI document C51-A (ISBN 1-56238-787-1 [Print]; ISBN 1-56238-788-X [Electronic]).
-Clinical and Laboratory Standards Institute, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087 USA, 2012:1-56.
+CLSI document EP29-A. Clinical and Laboratory Standards Institute; 2012:1-56.

 Abstract

-Clinical and Laboratory Standards Institute document C51-A - Expression of Measurement Uncertainty in Laboratory Medicine; Approved Guideline describes the principles of estimating measurement uncertainty and provides guidance to clinical laboratories and in vitro diagnostic device manufacturers on the specific issues to be considered for implementation of the concept in laboratory medicine.
+Clinical and Laboratory Standards Institute document EP29-A - Expression of Measurement Uncertainty in Laboratory Medicine; Approved Guideline describes the principles of estimating measurement uncertainty and provides guidance to clinical laboratories and in vitro diagnostic device manufacturers on the specific issues to be considered for implementation of the concept in laboratory medicine.
 This document illustrates the assessment of measurement uncertainty with both bottom-up and top-down approaches.
 The bottom-up approach suggests that all possible sources of uncertainty are identified and quantified in an uncertainty budget.
 A combined uncertainty is calculated using statistical propagation rules.
 The top-down approach directly estimates the measurement uncertainty results produced by a measuring system.
 Methods to estimate the imprecision and bias are presented theoretically and in worked examples.